 |"Tailor Shop - Sastrería," 9" x 12", watercolour on Arches 140 lb. cotton paper|

-Spanish is particularly alive and well and knowing even a bit of it can open doors to vistas that the culture of California on the surface tends to ignore.
+Spanish is particularly alive and well and knowing even a bit of it can open doors to vistas otherwise overlooked.

-One of my kids is in a pilot "dual immersion" Spanish-English program at school, thanks to Prop 58 which just overturned Prop 227, a mingy measure passed in 1998 that required Californian schools to teach "overwhelmingly" in the language of the Anglos, with little transitional instruction for recent arrivals.
+One of my kids is in a pilot "dual immersion" Spanish-English program at school, the fruit of Prop 58 which overturned a mingy 1998 measure which required Californian schools to teach exclusively in Englsh, with very little transitional instruction for recent arrivals.

 Over the years I've done a fair amount of translation work.
-I came across this passage recently in the preface to a bilingual volume of Italian Renaissance poetry (I know, the stuff I read!).
-It's specifically about translation but I think it applies more broadly.
+I found this in the preface to a bilingual volume of Italian poetry.
+It's about the translation process but I think it applies more broadly.

 British and American publishers have reaped the financial benefits of successfully imposing English-language cultural values on a vast foreign readership, while producing cultures in the United Kingdom and the United States that are aggressively monolingual, unreceptive to foreign literatures, accustomed to fluent translations that invisibly inscribe foreign texts with British and American values and provide readers with the narcissistic experience of recognizing their own culture in the cultural other.